Whom am I allowed to survey?

 That is the preferable way to proceed - if that is not possible, then the next highest person in the chain of command may sign.

 Do I need approval from a Protection of Human Subjects board or an Institutional Review Board (IRB)?

 Many Navy-wide surveys also require Protection of Human Subjects review in addition to Navy survey approval.
 According to SECNAVINST 3900.39D (Human Research Protection Program), "The Navy Survey Approval Manager may require IRB review of the survey instrument prior to gaining approval."
 Submit your application and we will determine if IRB review is warranted.

-How do I determine (for the Report/Study Cost Estimate) how much Sailors of a given paygrade make per hour?
+How do I determine (for the required cost estimates) how much Sailors of a given paygrade make per hour?

 That information is provided automatically as you complete that section of the form.